yduh/DisasterResponser/README.md

 # Disaster Response Pipeline Project

+analyze disaster data from [Figure Eight](https://appen.com/datasets/combined-disaster-response-data/) to build a model for an API that classifies disaster messages.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.